 Exploring the World of MEV: What It is and How It Works

 MEV, short for Maximal Extractable Value (previously Miner Extractable Value), it refers to the value that a miner or validator is able to obtain from reordering transactions within the blocks they produce, on top of the block reward and transaction fees they normally benefit from.
-Transactions leading to MEV include arbitrage and liquidations.

 An illustration on how validators utilize MEV